 - Bigger on the Inside: Played for laughs in "Limerick" when Arthur is playing Twenty Questions to determine what the cargo is:Arthur: Is it bigger than the box?Douglas: Is it bigger than the box it's in? [incredulous] No, it's not.

 - Bittersweet Ending: Discussed in "Zurich, Part 1" with the quote below, when they think they'll have to sell off GERTI: YMMV whether the actual ending qualifies as "fairytale" (the miraculous saviour of MJN) or "sad happy" (Arthur explicitly compares Martin leaving the airline to his description of the ending to the Jungle Book.)Arthur: ...doesn't feel like a happy ending.

-a happy ending!
+Carolyn: It is a happy ending!
 Just not a fairytale ending.
 We can’t expect that.
 Real happy endings are never simple.
-Arthur:

 Arthur: Yes they are!
 Like in Finding Nemo when they find Nemo.
 Or in Casablanca when the woman gets a go on the plane. [...]
 I suppose maybe The Jungle Book when you’re meant to be happy that Mowgli goes off with the boring girl to the human village instead of hanging out with Baloo and Bagheera.
 That’s a kind of sad happy ending.